Amiga Corporation: 1984

+Acquisition by Commodore August 1984

-Seeing a chance to gain some leverage Tramiel immediately used the situation to countersue Commodore through its new (pending) subsidiary, Amiga, which was done on August 13, 1984.
+Seeing a chance to gain some leverage, Tramiel immediately used the situation to countersue Commodore through its new (pending) subsidiary, Amiga, which was done on August 13, 1984.
 He sought damages and an injunction to bar Amiga (and effectively Commodore) from producing anything with that technology.
 The suit tried to render Commodore's new acquisition (and the source for its next generation of computers) useless and do to Commodore what they were trying to do to him.

 Meanwhile, at Commodore, the Amiga team (according to conversations by Curt Vendel of Atarimuseum.com directly with Dave Needle of Amiga and also with Joe Decuir of Amiga) was sitting in limbo for nearly the entire summer because of the lawsuit.
 No word on the status of the chipset, the Lorraine computer system or the team's fate was known.
 Finally in the fall of 1984 Commodore informed the team that the Lorraine project was active again, the chipset to be improved, the OS developed and the hardware design completed.

 From this point on the former Amiga Corporation was a division of Commodore.
 Over the next few years many employees felt Commodore's management proved to be as annoying as Atari's, and most of the team members left, were laid off, or were fired.
 Meanwhile, Atari used this time to finish and release the Atari ST computer just months ahead of the release of the Amiga.

 Both lawsuits themselves were laid to rest in March 1987, when Commodore and Atari Corp. settled out of court in a closed decision.